ErpNetDocs/tech/modules/my/calendar.md

 ### Views

-The Calendar has several **views** allowing you to narrow down your activities to the current day, week, or month(s), or even see them spread across the year's quarters.
+The Calendar has several **views** allowing you to narrow down your activities to the ones you have for the current day, week, or month(s), or even see them spread across the year's quarters.

-By default, the **Month** view is applied, showing the days of the current month and the activities in it, but you can change it at any time.
+By default, the **Month** view is applied, showing the days of the current month and the activities in it.

-Simply click on the dropdown menu and select one of the other views.
+You can change this at any time by clicking the respective dropdown menu and selecting one of the other views.

 ![picture](pictures/new_calendar_view.png)

 ### Navigation

-Using either the **left (previous)** or **right (next)** **arrows**, you can navigate across quarters, months, weeks and days.
+Using either the **left (previous)** or **right (next)** arrows, you can navigate across quarters, months, weeks and days.

 This allows you to revisit past activities or preview incoming ones.

 ![picture](pictures/calendar_switch_monthss.png)

-Depending on your current view, you can navigate to a specific week or month from the blue-colored menu.
+Depending on your current view, you can navigate to a **specific week or month** from the blue-colored menu.

-Use the **date picker** to select a specific date, month, or year.
+Use the **date picker** to select any given date, month, or year.

-If you've navigated away and wish to return to the present date, simply click **Today**.
+If you've navigated too far away and wish to quickly go back to the present date, simply click **Today**.

 ![picture](pictures/calendar_mini.png)